A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: Practical Estimation for Privacy Leakage

 \section{Practical Estimation for Privacy Leakage}

-In this section, we elaborate on the methods we propose to estimate $C_1$ and $C_2$.
+In this section, we elaborate on the methods we propose to estimate $C_1$ and $C_2$, which is associated with lines 3-4 of Algorithm \ref{alg:meta}.
 First, we introduce the following assumption. \begin{assumption} We assume that the amount of Bayesian privacy leaked from the true parameter is maximum over all possible parameters.
 That is, for any $w\in\calW_k$, we have that

 where $w^*$ represents the true model parameter. \end{assumption}